-DIRECT TRANSFER AGREEMENTS-ASSOCIATE IN ARTS (AA-DTA)
+Associate in Arts-Direct Transfer Agreement (AA-DTA)

-The Direct Transfer Agreement (DTA) Associate Degree, sometimes called the Associate in Arts or Associate in Arts and Sciences, is the community college degree designed to transfer to most bachelors of arts degrees at Washington's four-year institutions.
-In order for the agreement to be valid for transfer, however, it is essential that the degree be completed.
-Otherwise, each course taken may be evaluated by the receiving institution separately, and some courses may not be accepted for transfer that would have been with a completed degree.
-For this reason, students are strongly advised to complete the appropriate transfer degree prior to transfer.
+The Direct Transfer Agreement (DTA), sometimes called the Associate in Arts or Associate in Arts and Sciences, is the community college degree designed to transfer to most Bachelor of Arts degrees at Washington's four-year colleges.
+For the agreement to be valid for transfer, it is essential that the degree be completed.
+Otherwise, each course taken may be evaluated by the receiving college separately, and some courses may not be accepted for transfer that would have been with a completed degree.
+Students are strongly advised to complete the degree prior to transfer.

 Transfer guides are available from counselors and at the SCC and SFCC Transfer Centers.
-Students planning to transfer should consult these guides as well as information provided by the four-year institutions.
-Completion of recommended courses in a pre-major for transfer does not necessarily assure a student admission to a four-year institution or a specific program.
+Students planning to transfer should consult these guides as well as information provided by the four-year colleges.
+Completion of recommended courses in a pre-major for transfer does not assure a student admission to a four-year college or a specific program.
 Some colleges use screening procedures (cumulative GPA, test scores, major GPA, etc.) for acceptance into certain majors and programs.

-Many four-year institutions have an admissions requirement of two years of a single foreign language in high school or two to three quarters of a single foreign language in college.
+Many four-year colleges have an admissions requirement of two years of a single foreign language in high school or two to three quarters of a single foreign language in college.
 Additional foreign language courses may be required for graduation.
-Students should check this requirement carefully for the institution to which they plan to transfer.
+Students should check this requirement carefully for the college to which they plan to transfer.
 Lower-division major requirements vary among four-year schools.
-Therefore, students should consult the four-year institution to which they plan to transfer for specific program requirements.
+Students should consult the college to which they plan to transfer for specific program requirements.
 Careful planning is important in order to meet specific requirements.

 For most majors in the arts, humanities and social sciences, the Direct Transfer Agreement provides the best pathway.
 Degrees based on the DTA - degrees structured under the DTA umbrella - provide:

-- Priority consideration in the admissions for most humanities and social science majors in most four-year institutions ahead of non-degreed transfers. - Completion of lower division general education requirements. - Credit for all courses completed within the DTA up to and in some cases beyond 90 quarter-credits. - Opportunity to explore several fields of study through the category of up to 25 quarter-credits of elective courses. - Opportunity to complete prerequisites for a future major.
+- priority consideration in the admissions for most humanities and social science majors in most four-year colleges ahead of non-degreed transfers. - completion of lower division general education requirements. - credit for all courses completed within the DTA up to and in some cases beyond 90 quarter-credits. - opportunity to explore several fields of study through the category of up to 25 quarter-credits of elective courses. - opportunity to complete prerequisites for a future major.